 I’ve spent the entire last week penning museum copy for a city in which I don’t live, and while that’s pretty par for the course in my line of work, it reminded me of how much I really don’t enjoy traditional museums.
-But wacky, out-of-the-box museums like Chihuly Garden and Glass?
+But out-of-the-box museums like the Chihuly museum full of color and glass?
 For those, I am willing to change my tune.

 Many of you are probably already familiar with Washington-born glass sculptor Dale Chihuly.
 He has permanent collections in more than 25 U.S. states, as well as exhibits in Europe, the Middle East and Canada.
 But his eponymous Seattle museum showcases some of his best creations.